|View of the hall from the East, May 2007||View from the South, August 2014|

 Near the entrance to the church is an unusual sun-dial which records in an inscription above the clock faces the latitude and longitude of a shipwreck in December 1717.

-Peover Hall was open to the public on Monday afternoons from May to September in 2001, except for Bank Holidays.
+Peover Hall was open to the public on Monday afternoons from May to September in 2001.
+I was fortunate to visit again on 7 August 2014 and on this occasion the church was also open allowing me to take the interior shots shown above.
 There is a small pamphlet available for visitors to the house and a reprint of an article from The Field magazine of 1985 by Hugh Montgomery-Massingberd.

 The Mainwarings held this manor from the time of the Norman Conquest.
 The current house was built by Sir Randle Mainwaring in 1585 and had a Georgian extension built by Sir Henry Mainwaring, the last male heir.
 Following the change of ownership to Thomas Wettenhall, who took the name of Mainwaring in 1797, the house continued in that family until 1919.
 It was then sold to John Peel, the son of a Manchester cotton merchant who sold it in 1940 to Mr. Harry Brooks, a furniture manufacturer.
 During the war it was requisitioned for army use and became the headquarters for General Patton prior to D-Day.
 It was not released again to its owner until 1950 by which time it was in a poor condition.
 The 18th century wing was demolished in 1964 and a new facade erected to match the Elizabethan brickwork.
 This is shown at the extreme right of my picture from the East.

 There is a well-known picture by Van Dyck of Thomas Wentworth, Earl of Strafford, with Sir Philip Mainwaring, painted about 1639/40.
 Sir Philip (1589 - 1661) was a younger brother of Sir Randle (the younger) at Peover.
 Sir Randle died in 1632 and his eldest son, also a Philip, died in 1647.
 The original picture was on display at the Van Dyck Exhibition at the Royal Academy in the late 1990s; it was loaned by the trustees of the Rt.
 Hon.
 Olive, Countess Fitzwilliam.
 A copy can be seen at Weston Park, the former home of the Earls of Bradford, and a further copy is at Peover Hall.
 It was commissioned by the sitter, Thomas Wentworth, created Baron Wentworth of Wentworth Woodhouse in July 1628, Viscount Wentworth in December 1628, Baron Raby and Earl of Strafford in 1640.
-He was beheaded in 1641, sacrificed by Charles I to his enemies despite loyal service to the King.
+He was beheaded in 1641 following impeachment by Parliament for his handling of affairs in Ireland.
+Charles I might have saved him but sacrificed him to his enemies in an attempt to save his own position.
 Sir Philip Mainwaring described as being Strafford's private secretary, was in effect Strafford's Secretary of State for Ireland.
 He was knighted in 1636.

 |Inn sign at Peover Heath, formerly 'The Gay Dog'|